Civil Service Process

 - You will not be 21 years old at time of hire.
 (CJTC requirement)

-- You are not a U.S. citizen.
+- You are not a U.S. citizen or a lawful permanent resident.
 (RCW requirement)

 - You have been convicted of DUI within the past three years or have two or more DUI convictions.
 A diversion or similar action is a conviction.

 - You have been convicted of Reckless Driving or Attempting to Elude within the past three years.

 - You have been convicted of any act of domestic violence assault.

 - You have been dishonorably discharged from any branch of the U.S. military.
 (Civil Service Rules 7.07h)

 - You have been convicted of a felony.
 (RCW Chapter 9.96.a)